Secondary XML Indexes

 //author[LastName="someName"] where you know the value of the <LastName> element, but the <author> parent can occur anywhere.

 /book[@* = "someValue"] where the query looks for the <book> element that has some attribute having the value "someValue".

-The following query returns BusinessEntityID from the Person table.
-The WHERE clause specifies a filter that looks for values in the AdditionalContactInfo xml type column.
-The business entity IDs are returned only if the corresponding additional contact information XML binary large object includes a specific telephone number.
+The following query returns ContactID from the Contact table.
+The WHERE clause specifies a filter that looks for values in the AdditionalContactInfoxml type column.
+The contact IDs are returned only if the corresponding additional contact information XML binary large object includes a specific telephone number.
 Because the <telephoneNumber> element may appear anywhere in the XML, the path expression specifies the descendent-or-self axis.